I’ve been looking to try my hand at IC decapsulation for years, and finally got

 The Hardware

-The circuit hidden in the costume prop is called, in bluetooth GATT terms,
+The circuit hidden in the costume prop is called, in BLE GATT terms,

 the server.
 It uses an accelerometer to detect abrupt movements.